-Our Quality Mark is awarded exclusively to resources that meet our best practice principles for safe and effective PSHE education.
+The PSHE Association Quality Mark is awarded exclusively to lessons that meet best practice principles for safe and effective PSHE education.

-You'll have the chance the chance to respond to the first round of feedback before we reassess your application in order to award the Quality Mark.
+You'll have the chance to action the first round of feedback before we reassess your application to determine whether the Quality Mark can be awarded.

 We quote a price based on the size of the resource(s) submitted and the estimated assessment time.

 We carry out an initial assessment of the resources, free of charge.
-We use this to inform our quote for the full assessment, which will cost at least £1,500 per application.
-Larger resources are likely to be quoted a higher price.
+We use this to inform our quote for the full quality assurance assessment, which will cost at least £1,500 per application.
+Larger resources will be quoted a higher price.

-Assessment times vary based on the size of the resource and the extent of changes required after each round of feedback.
-Our Subject Specialists will provide an estimate after the initial review.
+The time required for the full quality assurance assessment process will vary based on the size of the resource and the extent of changes needed.
+Our Subject Specialists will provide an estimate after the initial assessment.

 Our quality assurance process is thorough and lengthy.
 And while we are proud of our rigour, not all providers of whole programmes can afford to undertake it.
 We believe it would unfairly skew the market for only some providers to be able to afford to gain our quality mark, and as a result, we are no longer accepting whole programmes into the quality assurance process.